fizzbucket/tei_transformer/docs/extending.rst

 If the replacement is ``None``, a tag is not replaced.

 This seems quite complicated -- and it can get as complicated as you like -- but its usage is very simple.
-Here is, for example, the complete class ``SoCalled``, which handles tags of the type ``<soCalled>``
+Here is, for example, is more or less the complete class ``SoCalled``, which handles tags of the type ``<soCalled>``

 .. code-block:: python